deadlyunicorn/yt-music-listener/README.md

 I have tested this during development on KDE Plasma on Vivaldi browser.

 # How to install
+( FOR TESTING or to make your own adjustments )
+(If you want to simply use the extension you can get it from the Chrome Webstore [LINK TO BE ADDED] )

 1. Download the zip.
 2. Extract it.